 No matter how you decide to navigate sobriety in the workplace, changing your relationship with alcohol is an amazing act of self-care.
 And while it’s not always easy, it will be worth it.
 You also have a tremendous support network waiting for you outside the workplace.
-You can join Monument for free and ask questions in our therapist-moderated alcohol support groups and 24/7 anonymous community chat.
+You can join Monument and ask questions in our therapist-moderated alcohol support groups and 24/7 anonymous community chat.
 You are not alone.

 - Journal of Studies on Alcohol.
 “Prevalence and Distribution of Alcohol Use and Impairment in the Workplace: A U.S. National Survey, https://pubmed.ncbi.nlm.nih.gov/16536139/.”
 Accessed Jun, 14.
 2022.